List of The Bear characters: David Fields

 David Fields was executive chef at "the best restaurant in America," Empire in New York City.
 Carmy Berzatto was his chef de cuisine, and Fields made his life hell with a cascade of verbal abuse and emotional manipulation.
 A Food & Wine writer commented about Fields in 2024, that while the actor did a "fantastic job," the character "is a complete cartoon.
 Fields is everything awful about working in the restaurant industry, thrown together into one character.
 He whispers demoralizing insults to Carmy as he plates precise dishes, puts down his ingredient and techniques ideas, repeatedly tells him that he will never be successful, and does it all in a menacing whisper.
 There are mean, horrible, toxic chefs out there, but even they are human."
 Fields has some past association with Ever, as he attended the restaurant's funeral.
 Joel McHale told Seth Meyers he was playing Fields as a dramatized amalgam of a young Thomas Keller and former Eleven Madison Park chef Daniel Humm, but FX publicists deny Fields is based on Keller.
 McHale told interviewers that he has never met either chef and was given no other background information on Fields so he simply performed the role as he saw fit, based on the script as written.

-Faks

-The Berzatto and Fak families are related "through friendship."
-There are nine Fak siblings in the current generation, including Neil and Ted (who work at the restaurant), Avery, Sammy (John Cena), and Francie (Brie Larson), with whom Sugar was once close.
-Neil Fak's neckties are The Bear costume designer Courtney Wheeler's "pride and joy."
-In the telling of the New York Times, many of the childhood neighborhood friends of Carmy, Natalie, and Richie are "knuckleheads by nature and are frequently used for comic relief.
-This is the case particularly with the bickering, bantering Fak brothers...whom some Bear fans love and some find exhausting."
-One character rundown concluded its description of the Fak brothers with "These guys, smh."
-Neil Fak is played by Matty Matheson.
-Ted Fak is played by Ricky Staffieri.
-Both are credited producers of The Bear.
+A number of notable chefs have faced credible accusations of psychological and even physical abuse, including the late Charlie Trotter of Chicago, and Carmy's in-universe past employer, René Redzepi of Copenhagen.
+McHale appeared as Fields in flashbacks in three episodes of season 1, in Carmy's anxiety-fevered brain in the finale of season 2, and in the first and last episodes of season 3.
+In "Forever," Luca comments that Fields "used to be one of the best chefs in the world," hinting at some decline in his culinary fortunes since Carmy's departure from Empire.

+Nancy Chore

+Broadway veteran Amy Morton plays Chicago Board of Health inspector Nancy Chore, taking over for "Chicago Ron" Pager, in "Hands."

 Chester

 Chester is Marcus' roommate; he may have a crush on Marcus.
+Chester is "designer with a side hustle as a real estate agent, and his mix of awkwardness and bravado is a source of much humor."
+The costume department dresses him in "vintage suits, a lot of Drake's, a lot of Brooks Brothers."
 Chester is played by Carmen Christopher.
+Chester appears in 12 episodes of the series.

+Ballbreaker voice

+Paul Rudd, in an uncredited role, provided the videogame voice for Fak's conversation with Ballbreaker in the season 1 finale.
+Rudd, a friend of Christopher Storer, "recurs" in season 2 as an autographed celebrity photo in the old Beef (along with Anthony Bourdain, and Harold Ramis), and as a demon-possessed cardboard cutout of himself in season 5.